Uridine monophosphate synthase: ODCase

 Callahan & Miller (2007) summarize ODCase mechanisms in three proposals.
 The first one is the substrate carboxyl activation through electrostatic stress.
 The phosphoryl group binding entails juxtaposition between the carboxylate group and a negatively charged Asp residue (namely Asp91 in Saccharomyces cerevisiae).
 Repulsion between the negative charges would raise the energy value near the transition state.
 Nonetheless, crystallographic analyses and the lack of S. cerevisiae enzyme affinity to substrate analogues where the carboxylate groups is replaced by a cationic substituent have shown some evidence against this theory.

 OMP protonation on O4 or O2 before decarboxylation, which entails and ylide formation on N1, has also been considered.
 Proton donor absence near O4 or O2 in crystallographic structures is evidence against it along with the ylide generation exclusion as a limiting step in 15N experiments.
 Moreover, doubts have aroused as to protonated intermediate viability due to electronic stabilizers absence.
 As a consequence, bond rupture between C6 and C7 due to protonation of the former going through a carbanion state has been proposed.

 Finally, catalysis might take place by simple electrostatic attraction.
 C6 carbanion formation would create dipole interactions with a cationic Lys from the active site.
 This does not explain the velocity increase when compared with the uncatalyzed process.

 Clinical significance

 A UMP synthase deficiency can result in a metabolic disorder called orotic aciduria.

 Deficiency of this enzyme is an inherited autosomal recessive trait in Holstein cattle, and it will cause death before birth.

 Deficiency of the enzyme can be studied in the model organism Caenorhabditis elegans.
-The rad-6 strain has a premature stop codon eliminating the orotidine 5’-decarboxylase domain of the protein; this domain does not occur in any other proteins encoded by the genome.
+The rad-6 strain has a premature stop codon eliminating the orotidine 5'-decarboxylase domain of the protein; this domain does not occur in any other proteins encoded by the genome.
 The strain has a pleiotropic phenotype including reduced viability and fertility, slow growth, and radiation sensitivity.

 Pharmacological importance

-UMPS and its two separate domains, ODCase and OPRTase, have been shown to be essential to viability in parasites from the Chromoalveolata taxon such as L. donovani or P. falciparum.
+UMPS and its two separate domains, ODCase and OPRTase, have been shown to be essential to viability in eukaryotic parasites such as L. donovani or P. falciparum.
 Since UMPS, ODCase and OPRTase are different between organisms, research on species-specific inhibitors has been performed.